Perspective | Kamala Harris made history with quiet, exquisite power

 Her mother, who was born in India, raised Harris, as well as her younger sister, to move through a world in which they would be seen as Black women.
 Howard was a place that allowed for the vastness of the Black experience, whether it be the first-generation college-goer from a small town in the South or the scion of a family of professionals from Chicago or a wealthy international student from Ghana.

 The idea that Blackness could be many things — none of which required an apology or dilution — was a core tenet of Howard and one that speaks to the essence of Harris herself.
 She was someone who contributed to the richness of Howard’s diversity.
 She was a child of immigrants from India and Jamaica.
-She was born in Oakland and went to school in Berkley and then Montreal and finally law school at the University of California’s Hastings College of the Law.
+She was born in Oakland, Calif., and went to school in Berkeley and then Montreal and finally law school at the University of California’s Hastings College of the Law.
 She’d led a life that had her walking in many different environments in her formative years, and all of them became part of her identity.

 Each aspect of her story serves as a point of connection with a multitude of people.
 She could cook Indian cuisine with Mindy Kaling and she could sway to the beat of a drum line in South Carolina and converse in high-powered lawyer-ese when necessary.
 And in each of those moments, she was authentically herself.
 She didn’t have to blindly feel her way along.
 She didn’t have to carefully calibrate her speech to fit a particular audience.

 In her rise to prominence, she also shined a light on some of the precious corners of the Black community.
 The history of HBCUs, what they represent and how they have elevated Black students became known to a broader world.
-Her beloved sorority, Alpha Kappa Alpha, saw its notoriety soar and people began to understand precisely what a Black sisterhood is — the strength and support of those bonds.
+Her beloved sorority, Alpha Kappa Alpha, saw its stature soar, and people began to understand precisely what a Black sisterhood is — the strength and support of those bonds.
 These women, 300,000 strong, organized for the Biden-Harris ticket.
 And their wondrous blend of accomplishment and poise was writ large.

 Black sororities don’t shy away from reveling in style and beauty, because both of those things were for so long denied to Black women.
 They were not seen as feminine or beautiful or worthy of protection.
-And so, when fashion houses delight in those moments when Harris has worn one of their designs — even when it’s just a simple black suit by Prabal Gurung or a double-breasted coat from Max Mara — it matters because it’s another instance and another instance when her womanhood is celebrated.
+And so, when fashion houses delight in those moments when Harris has worn one of their designs — even when it’s just a simple black suit by Prabal Gurung or a double-breasted coat from Max Mara — it matters because it’s another instance when her womanhood is celebrated.

 As the author Brittney Cooper noted, it’s something to see Harris with her Secret Service detail, to see this Black woman being protected by the state, not because she is the spouse of a powerful man, but because she has power of her own.
 She earned it.
 The voters confirmed it.